artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 = 0.9.1.1 =
 * Fix internal error that appeared after the last update.
 = 0.9.1 =
-* Fixed bug that caused the free shipping will not work when no restriction isn’t select.
+* Fixed bug that caused the free shipping to not work when no restriction is selected.
 * Fixed links error.
 = 0.9 =
 * Fixed internal errors that appeared when you install the plugin and have no initial configuration.